 If the value of the defendant’s available amount is less than the benefit from his/her offending and it is subsequently discovered that he/she has further realisable assets, a prosecutor can apply to the Crown Court for an increase in the amount of the confiscation order.

 A confiscation order is payable to the magistrates’ court.
-Her Majesty’s Courts and Tribunal Service is ultimately responsible for collecting the debt owed by a defendant on a confiscation order.
+His Majesty’s Courts and Tribunal Service is ultimately responsible for collecting the debt owed by a defendant on a confiscation order.